hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Now let's get to the topic.

 In this article, I will show you how to create the Development Environment for HPE Ezmeral Data Fabric on Linux, Microsoft Windows and Apple Mac in a single-node cluster based on Docker containers.
-It will provide you with a choice of different HPE Ezmeral Data Fabric versions, based on how it integrates into Ezmeral Ecosystem Packs.
+It will provide you with a choice of different HPE Ezmeral Data Fabric versions, based on how it integrates into HPE Ezmeral Ecosystem Packs.
 This way you can quickly create an HPE Ezmeral Data Fabric environment on your work computer.
 Then, using this as an example, I'll demonstrate a MapReduce application that uses HPE Ezmeral Data Fabric's database binary table as the backend service.
 I will create the table using the hbase shell command line tool customized for the HPE Ezmeral Data Fabric database and do aggregation operations using a MapReduce application.
 Let's get started!

 ## Prerequisite: Create a Development Environment for HPE Ezmeral Data Fabric